kevinrussel/Emotonal_Stock_Trader/README.md

 the 20th (that gives me 20 more days to finish this project).
 So I have to make sure that I stay on the grind and continue moving forward.
 The goal of today is to get the code running so that I may be able to buy a single stock.
 That is the idea.
 Ok ciao.

+entry #7) Oct,2,24
+so I watched the vice presidential debate last night and I have to say, kind of happy that debates are boring agian.
+I honestly think that it was a very fair and balanced debate.
+I have to get a ton of school work done today, so there might be a bit of non-project work done today.
+Other than that will update if I do end up getting some work for this done.